Constraints for twist-two alien operators in QCD: Conclusions

 The kernels for parton evolution equations in QCD, i.e.\ splitting functions or the corresponding anomalous dimensions as their Mellin transforms, can be conveniently determined from the ultraviolet singularities of off-shell Green's functions with insertions of gauge-invariant twist-two spin-$N$ operators.
 The renormalization of these OMEs, though, requires the computation of unphysical counterterms for the associated set of alien operators, which effectively describe vertices of two gluons, ghosts or quarks with any number $n\geq 0$ of additional gluons.
 The couplings of these alien operators (EOM and ghost operators) are restricted by the fundamental symmetries, particularly the gBRST relations, which reflect the gauge theory characteristics of QCD.

 The set of constraints for these couplings admits explicit solutions, valid for any spin $N$, which can be obtained using algorithms for symbolic summation to solve the recurrence relations.
 A small number of boundary conditions in these solutions can be derived from the computation of the relevant OMEs at specific fixed values of $N$.
-In addition, we have observed that the constraints contain a hierarchy, such that couplings of alien operators with $n+1$ gluons can be derived from those ones with only $n$ gluons.
+In addition, we have observed that the constraints contain a hierarchy, such that the function space of the couplings of alien operators with $n+1$ gluons can be derived from that of the $n$-gluon aliens.
 Thus, the basic ingredients in this bootstrap turn out to be the EOM and ghost operators with the smallest number of additional gluons at a given loop order.

 We have provided results for all one-loop alien operator couplings needed in the renormalization of OMEs with physical (gauge-invariant) operators up to four loops, which represents the current frontier in splitting function computations.
 This includes in particular the gluon EOM operator with five gluons attached, which is a new result.
 The all-$N$ solutions for the couplings that we have obtained can all be related to the fundamental one-loop counterterm $\eta(N)$ for the EOM and ghost operators of class I involving only two gluons or ghosts.
 We have also derived the corresponding Feynman rules and, whenever possible, compared them to those in the literature, finding full agreement.